The Dark Knight: Post-production

 Editing was underway in January 2008 when Ledger, aged 28, died from an accidental overdose of a prescription drug.
 A rumor his commitment to his performance as the Joker had affected his mental state circulated, but this was later refuted.
 Christopher said editing the film became "tremendously emotional, right when he passed, having to go back in and look at him every day [during editing] ... but the truth is, I feel very lucky to have something productive to do, to have a performance that he was very, very proud of, and that he had entrusted to me to finish".
 Because Christopher preferred to capture sound while filming rather than re-recording dialogue in post-production, Ledger's work had been completed before his death, and Christopher did not modify the Joker's narrative in response.
 Christopher added a dedication to Ledger and stuntman Conway Wickliffe, who died during rehearsals for a Tumbler (Batmobile) stunt.

 Alongside lead editor Lee Smith, Christopher took an "aggressive editorial approach" to editing The Dark Knight to achieve its 152-minute running time.
 Christopher said no scenes were deleted because he believed every scene was essential, and that unnecessary material had been cut before filming.
-The Nolans had difficulties refining the script to reduce the running time but after removing so much material they believed it had become incomprehensible, they had added more scenes.
+The Nolans had difficulties refining the script to reduce the running time.
+After removing so much material they believed the story had become incomprehensible, they added more scenes.